filecoin-project/fvm-docs/CONTRIBUTIONS.md

 ### Topbar section

 Take care when creating or editing topbar sections.
-These sections are incredibly important as the entire site is based of what these sections are called.
+These sections are incredibly important as the entire site is based on what these sections are called.

 1. Decide what you are going to call this new topbar section.
 1. Use `npm run create` to make a new topbar section: